ahawthorne/bungler/README.md

 If you don't let bungler know that you want it to bungle a command, it's not going to work.
 Make sure you've added the commands you need to the `$BUNGLER` var.

 If you don't have your binstubs set up, bungler will attempt to use a command from your `PATH`.

+Forget which commands you bungled?
+Just run `bungle list` from anywhere.

 ###License